-Whether you are taking your business online, starting a personal blog, or creating an online portfolio, you need a web host.
+Whether you are taking your business online, starting a personal blog, or creating an online portfolio, you need a host.

 So without further ado, let’s get started.

 Table Of Contents

 - Quick Summary